 Tourism and energy need not be opposed to each other: With renewables, sustainable energy and tourism can complement each other.

-Sustainable energy is that which is collected from renewable sources, meaning those which are naturally replenished, such as solar from sunlight, wind, water from rain, tides, waves, and geothermal heat: natural resources which many tourism establishments are privy to.
+Sustainable energy is that which is collected from renewable sources, meaning those which are naturally replenished, such as solar from sunlight, wind, water from rain, tides, waves, and geothermal heat: natural resources to which many tourism establishments have access.

 With its large consumption of energy, tourism has a great cost incentive to utilise renewable energy for greater efficiencies and longer term cost savings – the purely economic ‘business case’ for sustainable tourism makes sense, as well as for the planet.
 Initial outlay may be required to change but over time works out much cheaper than previously-used energy sources.
 By measuring and monitoring consumption, organisations (and guests where they are aware!) can become more aware of managing consumption, efficiencies and thus longer term impacts.

 Tourism is thus at the forefront of many innovative sustainable energy solutions.
 Whether it’s airlines making aircraft lighter, using biofuels or fuel-efficient taxi-ing, hotels saving energy with key-cards or towel reuse, or hospitality supporting local communities with energy services and related economic opportunities, the tourism industry knows it has to reduce its carbon emissions for a sustainable future.
 But with more than a billion tourists per year, more must be done.

 What are some innovative tourism organisations doing to set the bar higher?

 How Can Tourism Help?

 Using less energy to perform the same task (eliminating energy waste), is often the most immediate, and cheap, way to reduce the use of fossil fuels.
 If we applied all the energy efficiency technologies available today, we could cut energy consumption straight away by a third (World Bank, 2015).